-Concerned about “fake” or falsified news?
-We are too.
-Try critical thinking.
+These recommended sites are for all of you who really are concerned about “fake” or falsified news?
+Critical thinking works best with these recommended sites on your regular reading “to do” lists.
 When you see “lefties” in media defending “righties” and vice versa, you know something good is going down!
 We also highly recommend reading a variety of more honest independent folks (across the spectrum) but try not to worship their “truth”.
 Here ya go!
 Send us your own in the comments section.

 We recommend you add these to your reading lists: